 I hope everyone's brought their oxygen masks, because we're now deep into the foothills of mount ramen, and the air up there gets mighty thin!

-1/2 ounce dried wood ear mushrooms (see note)
+1/2 ounce dried wood ear mushrooms (see notes)

-4 ounces mixed small fresh mushrooms (shiitake, shimeji, oyster, and enoki are all good options), trimmed, stems and scraps reserved (see note)
+4 ounces mixed small fresh mushrooms (shiitake, shimeji, oyster, and enoki are all good options), trimmed, stems and scraps reserved (see notes)

 2 cloves garlic, smashed